andh3374/eSheep-Improved/Download.md

+# README

+This will actually downoad the OG eSheep. i'll soon implement download.

 # Downloads

 This application has different versions, you can download a Windows 7/8/10 portable exe, a UWP or also a Javascript version.